mossprescott/invertible-syntax/README.md

 ### Examples

-A port of the simple parser presented in the paper is in [simple.scala](src/test/scala/invertible/simple.scala).
+A port of the simple parser presented in [Tillmann Rendel and Klaus Ostermann.
+Invertible syntax descriptions: Unifying parsing and pretty printing.
+Haskell symposium, 2010](http://www.informatik.uni-marburg.de/~rendel/unparse/) is in [simple.scala](src/test/scala/invertible/simple.scala).

 A more complicated example parser, handling a richer language and providing source locations, is in [example.scala](src/test/scala/invertible/example.scala).